Felicity Huffman could be facing prison time of less than a year after pleading guilty for her alleged role in the college admissions case.

-The Desperate Housewives alum was arrested last month after she allegedly made a “made a purported charitable contribution of $15,000” to boost her daughter Sofia’s SAT score, per court documents.
+The Desperate Housewives alum was arrested last month after she allegedly made a “made a purported charitable contribution of $15,000” to boost her daughter Sophia’s SAT score, per court documents.
 Huffman spoke out about the scandal for the first time on Monday, April 8, after entering her plea.

 “I am in full acceptance of my guilt, and with deep regret and shame over what I am done, I accept full responsibility for my actions and will accept the consequences that stem from those actions,” the statement read.
 “I am ashamed of the pain I have caused my daughter, my family, my friends, my colleagues and the educational community.”

-The Sports Night alum added that Sofia, 18, “knew absolutely nothing” about her actions.
+The Sports Night alum added that Sophia, 18, “knew absolutely nothing” about her actions.
 “This transgression toward her and the public I will carry for the rest of my life,” she concluded.
 “My desire to help my daughter is no excuse to break the law or engage in dishonesty.”